Skip to content

 Law Firms: Automate KYC, Protect Privilege

-Automate KYC checks for law firms while preserving attorney-client privilege.
-AMLD6 obligations, SAR requirements, and practical compliance strategies for lawyers.
+Automate KYC checks for Australian law firms while preserving legal professional privilege.

 Illustration for Law Firms: Automate KYC, Protect Privilege โ€” Industry